 Data source comparisons

-Review and quantify the strengths, weaknesses, and complementary aspects of FIA, ADS, and remotely-sensed data.
+Review and quantify the strengths, weaknesses, and complementary aspects of FIA, ADS, and Landsat data.
 Compare three core metrics (area impacted, attribution, and severity) across data sources in the context of two case-studies: 2022 Firmageddon event in OR and 20XX pine beetle outbreak in XXXXX.

 Data source integration

-Develop a data processing and modeling workflow for integrating ADS, multispectral satellite imagery, and FIA plot measurements to provide spatially-explicit estimates of proportional tree mortality.
+Develop a data processing and modeling workflow for integrating ADS, multispectral satellite imagery, and FIA plot measurements to provide spatially and temporally consistent and explicit estimates of proportional tree mortality.

 Landscape contextualization